ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/axisline_draggable.md

 ---
+noindex: true
-Title: "Draggable Axis Lines - ScottPlot 4.1 Cookbook"
+title: "Draggable Axis Lines - ScottPlot 4.1 Cookbook"
 Description: "In GUI environments, axis lines can be draggable and moved with the mouse.
 Drag limits define the boundaries the lines can be dragged."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71